FACTBOX-Which UK Conservative lawmakers have called for confidence vote in PM Johnson? | Politics

 FACTBOX-Which UK Conservative lawmakers have called for confidence vote in PM Johnson?

-British Prime Minister Boris could face a vote of no confidence in his leadership if 54 of his 360 Conservative lawmakers submit a letter to the chairman of the party's 1922 Committee, which represents lawmakers who have no government jobs.
+British Prime Minister Boris could face a vote of no confidence in his leadership if 54 of his 360 Conservative lawmakers submit a letter to the chairman of a party committee that represents lawmakers who have no government jobs.

 "This prime minister has clearly 'inadvertently' misled the House (of Commons) and he must take the consequences of so doing," he said on Twitter.
 2. Douglas Ross, MP since 2017, Scottish Conservative leader